 The Canada Revenue Agency, or CRA, has disallowed the application of tax incentives related to the assets of the Canaport project.
-The Company has appealed the tax assessments (2005-2008).
+The company filed appeals against the inspection assessments (2005-2008).
 Canada's Tax Court ruled in favor of Repsol on January 27, 2015.
-However, this decision was appealed before the Federal Court of Appeal.
+However, this decision was appealed before the Federal Court of Appeal, which, in September 2017, ruled in favor of Repsol.
+As the decision has not been appealed, it is now final.